MSLNZ/msl-io/docs/dataset.rst

    <Metadata '/dset2' {'temperature': 21.7}>

-You can directly add the :class:`~msl.io.dataset.Dataset`\s, but the *temperature* values in :class:`~msl.io.metadata.Metadata` are no longer included in the returned object
+You can directly add the :class:`~msl.io.dataset.Dataset`\s, but the *temperature* values in :class:`~msl.io.metadata.Metadata` are not included in the returned object

 .. code-block:: pycon